Thornliebank F.C.: Later history

 The 1879–80 season was the high water mark of the club - it never won the Renfrewshire Cup again and its attempt at the Scottish Cup in 1880–81 ended surprisingly early, with a home defeat by Pollok in the second round.
-The club's next best run in the Cup came in 1884–85, beaten by Vale of Leven in the quarter-finals, although the club entered until 1907–08.
+The club's next best run in the Cup came in 1884–85, beaten by Vale of Leven in the quarter-finals, although the club entered until 1907–08; its biggest win had come in the second round in 1883–84, 14–0 against Bute Rangers.
 The advent of professionalism (often "under the counter") was deleterious to the club - in consecutive ties against Abercorn F.C. in 1888 and 1889, the club conceded 8 and 10 goals.
 After qualifying rounds were introduced, the club did not reach the main stages of the draw once.

 The club replaced Hamilton Academical in the Scottish Football Combination during the 1897–98 season and stayed in the league until 1901, albeit always struggling, and finishing bottom in 1900–01.
 Thornliebank returned in 1902 but the club did not complete the 1905–06 season.
 In December 1905, in a match at Alloa, eight Thornliebank players were ordered off for dissent, with 17 minutes to go and the club 8–1 down; the club was also penalized for not turning up to fixtures, and ultimately expelled.

 The club's final competitive match came in the 1907–08 Scottish Cup qualifying, against Abercorn; the game was abandoned because of bad light with Abercorn 3–1 up, and the result was allowed to stand.
-Thornliebank scratched from the consolation cup and no more is heard of the club.
+Thornliebank scratched from the consolation cup and was formally dissolved at the end of the season.